-The course was broken into six sections: Tort Law, Contract Law, Property Law, Constitutional Law, Criminal Law, and Civil Procedure.
+The course was broken into six sections: Tort Law, Contract Law, commercial lawyers, Constitutional Law, Criminal Law, and Civil Procedure.
 Going into the course, I was mainly interested in the Contract, Property and Criminal Law sections.
 What I didn’t expect was to be thoroughly impressed by the Constitutional Law and Civil Procedure sections, which were both really enlightening.

 I won’t attempt to summarize the entire course here, but I’ll list some important takeaways that I took along the way; such as:

 1) The fact that the legal landscape in the United States is unique in that there are 50 state constitutions to contend with as well as the national Constitution of the United States.
 While this seems like a ‘no-brainer’ type of fact, especially to Americans, the truth is while in general, the individual states follow similar themes legally, they can vary in how far they apply common law across the varies realms of law.
 For example property and inheritance laws can vary significantly from state to state.
 The definitions of terms such as ‘insanity’ and ‘intent’ (especially applicable to criminal law) can vary from state to state.
 While our national Constitution is known for its brevity, the State of Alabama has one of the longest written constitutions in the world.
 So my sincerest condolences to all of the practicing lawyers and sitting judges there!

 2) Criminal punishment and sanctions in the United States is among the most severe in the developed world.
 Again, this is one of those facts that you kind of suspect is true, but it’s still an eye-opener when it’s presented in an academic context.